-The U.S. in particular has this insane "throw-away" mentality.
-It was advertised and sold during the 50's when plastic became the new exciting thing due to cheap costs.
-The problem extends beyond that – we throw away everything.
+The U.S. in particular has this insane “throw-away” mentality.
+Thanks to advertising in the 50’s, plastic became the new exciting thing due to its cheap costs.
+The problem extends beyond that — we throw away everything.
 Every damn thing imaginable.
 Furniture, appliances, electronics, dishware, and don't even get me started on food.
 If something breaks we tend to throw it away and buy another, right?
-I too can be guilty of this but lately I've been more and more aware as this issue becomes more of a crisis.
+I too can be guilty of this but lately, I’ve been more and more aware as this issue becomes more of a crisis.

-The concept of recycling has been a thing for ages yet it's not advocated enough or flat out isn't as easy as it should be.
+The concept of recycling has been a thing for ages yet it’s not advocated enough or flat out isn’t as easy as it should be.
 There are a variety of factors that come into play here especially depending on where you live.
-What I will say is that you can control your recycling habits especially when ordering take-out or finishing off a jar of apple sauce for example.
+I do believe that you can take control of your recycling habits like ordering take-out or finishing off a jar of apple sauce, for example.
 Those containers generally need a thorough washing and can be recycled without a problem (if it's not styrofoam).
-Feel free to check out this handy resource that lists a plastic cheat sheet helping you understand what can/can't be recycled.
+Feel free to check out this handy resource that lists a plastic cheat sheet helping you understand what can/can’t be recycled.

 Feeling Helpless but not Hopeless

 I know I can't be alone in feeling like the problem is so massive that it can’t be undone by a single individual.
 We can begin to practice the mentality of a “little goes a long way” especially if that mentality holds and is passed on to others.
 It’s time our generation turns the throw-away mentality into a thing of the past.
 It’s beyond time to look onward to a greener future because we desperately need it.

 Becoming aware of your habits is the first step.
 I realized how much waste I alone was contributing to the issue at hand and I needed to make a change.
 Let me state that by no means am I living a zero waste lifestyle but there are steps each and everyone of us can take to be closer to that.
 With that said, let me share some things that I personally take part in: